-Methods: A cross-sectional quantitative survey was conducted with 1,857 students from 10 Islamic boarding schools using a 31-item Fire Preparedness Questionnaire developed for the pesantren context.
-Content validity was established through expert judgment (CVR and CVI), while construct validity was tested using exploratory factor analysis (EFA).
-Reliability was assessed using Cronbach’s alpha.
-Data were analyzed descriptively to classify preparedness levels.
+Materials and Methods: A cross-sectional quantitative survey was conducted with 1,857 students from 10 Islamic boarding schools using a 31-item fire preparedness questionnaire developed for the pesantren context.
+Content validity was established through expert judgment (content validity ratio and content validity index), while construct validity was tested using exploratory factor analysis.
+Reliability was assessed using Cronbach’s α.
+The data were descriptively analyzed to classify preparedness levels.

 Results: Most students were classified as moderately prepared (59.1%), followed by unprepared (36.5%) and highly prepared (4.4%).
 Although general risk awareness was adequate, students demonstrated low confidence in managing emergencies and limited involvement in fire drills and equipment maintenance.

-Conclusion: Fire preparedness in pesantren remains insufficient, particularly in practical readiness and self-efficacy.
-Strengthening simulation-based training, improving inspection routines, and integrating disaster education into the pesantren curriculum are urgently recommended.
+Conclusion: Fire preparedness in pesantren remains insufficient, particularly regarding practical readiness and self-efficacy.
+Strengthening simulation-based training, improving inspection routines, and integrating disaster education into the pesantren curriculum are recommended.

 نوع مقاله :